notPlancha/sveltify-template/README.md

 Sveltify Creator is a tool to compile modern Typescript/Javascript code to Spicetify extensions and custom apps, now with Svelte too

 ## Get started
-To get started, use this tempalte, and clone the repo using  `git clone --recurse-submodules`
+To get started, use this template, and clone the repo using  `git clone --recurse-submodules <your repo>`

 ## Features
 - Typescript, React and Svelte syntax